gakonst/dark-forest/README.md

 * [x] Type safe bindings to the smart contracts
 * [ ] Fast Explorer
 * [ ] Fast SNARKer for moves
+* [ ] Refactor to smaller packages which can be imported for 3rd party integrations